robs898/bongo/WW1.md

 - [Empire](https://github.com/robs898/bongo/blob/master/Empire.md)

 # [WW1](https://github.com/robs898/bongo/blob/master/WW1.md)
-In 1914 Europe was made up of several large empire nations who all formed allegiances with each other.

-The prince of Austria-Hungary was assassinated in 1914 which prompted Austria-Hungary to declare war on Serbia.
+In 1914 the prince of Austria-Hungary was assassinated which prompted Austria-Hungary to declare war on Serbia.

 Germany and Turkey sided with Austria-Hungary and they attempted to end the war quickly by invading France first.